New and improved Parent Support Community!

 We are happy to be offering this engaging community to parents so that they receive education, information, resources and connection all while having access to a NICU nurse who will teach them how to be an advocate for themselves and their child(ren).
 More importantly, this community will empower parents to become better prepared to know how to anticipate the roller coaster of emotions that typically accompany the NICU experience and will truly normalize the psychosocial side effects that rarely get discussed.

-15 million babies worldwide are born prematurely.
-Not all of those babies require neonatal intensive care support, but many do.
-And many more babies require a stay in the NICU for life saving treatment due to delivery complications, birth defects, disorders or other diseases.
-So the sad reality is there are countless families that find themselves on a NICU journey.
+Many of these babies are born too small or too early and require a stay in a Neonatal Intensive Care Unit (NICU) for life saving treatment, as do other babies due to delivery complications, birth defects, disorders or other diseases.
+So the sad reality is there are countless families that find themselves on a NICU journey that they didn't expect!

 Simultaneously, it is estimated that 2.5 billion people own smartphones in this world.
 What does that have to do with NICU families?
-Well, the majority of families that have babies in the NICU have a smartphone; and if you have a smartphone.... you have access to a great selection of helpful NICU parent friendly apps!
+Well, the majority of families that have babies in the NICU have a smartphone; and if you have a smartphone.... they have instant access to amazing resources, great education and helpful connections.

 There are several NICU parent friendly apps that we particularly recommend.
 And we don't take our recommendations lightly!
 We ask families directly: